shundhammer/qdirstat/README.md

 - You can configure what columns to display in the tree view and in which order.
 The only thing that is fixed is the "Name" column which is always there and always the first (leftmost).
+Use the context menu in the tree header to unlock column widths.
+Drag columns to the left or right to change their order.

 - Exclude rules are now greatly simplified.
 They no longer get the entire path to match which requires quite complex regexps, they only get the last path